 Almost all carbs in chia seeds contain fiber with very little sugar.

-You can add Salvia hispanica to various meals and favorite snacks due to their mild and smooth flavor.
+You can add chia seeds to various meals and favorite snacks due to their mild and smooth flavor.

 They have a unique type of fiber called mucilaginous fiber.
 When you soak the seeds in liquid, it becomes a gel-like substance which makes it into a great chia seed pudding, desserts, and cakes.

 You can make tasty vanilla pudding or chocolate chia puddings using protein powder.

 For some of my other favorite recipes using chia seeds, I like to put a few tablespoons in my smoothies and protein shakes.

 Moreover, one other unique thing about this little superfood is they can be used to replace eggs.(16)